Sambhunath-Sahoo/LLD/README.md

-# 🛠️ Low-Level Design (LLD) - Python 🐍
+# 🛠️ Low-Level Design (LLD)

 ## 📝 Description

 > "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs

-This repository contains Python implementations of various low-level design patterns.
-It serves as a resource for understanding and learning about different design patterns and how they can be implemented in Python. 📘💡
+This repository contains implementations of various low-level design patterns.
+It serves as a resource for understanding and learning about different design patterns and how they can be implemented in Python/Java. 📘💡

 # 🏗️ SOLID Principles